WisdomMapeka/djangoPortfolioBlog/README.md

 python3 -m venv portfoliosite-env

 ACTIVATE VENV
--run the command in the folder S24PROJECT on terminal source portfoliosite-env/bin/activate
+-run the command in the on terminal source portfoliosite-env/bin/activate

 on windows